danielsaidi/ScrollKit/README.md

 </p>

 ## About ScrollKit

-ScrollKit adds powerful scrolling features to `SwiftUI`, like scroll offset tracking and a header view that stretches and transform as you pull down, then sticks to the top when you scroll.
+ScrollKit is a SwiftUI SDK that lets adds powerful scrolling features, like scroll offset tracking, and a header view that stretches and transforms as you pull down, and sticks to the top.

 The result can look like this, or completely different: